junssekut/saraSpam/README.md

 # saraSpam
-Pandora third-party extension script for spamming purposes.
+Pandora third-party script in order to spam a certain messages from time to time.